dd010101/vyos-jenkins/readme.md

 as result you get apt repository that can be used to build ISO images.

 The goal of this project is to reproduce atp repositories of stable branches formerly available at `dev.packages.vyos.net`.
-This isn't exactly possible due to the state of vyos build system and vyos packages.
+This isn't exactly possible due to the state of VyOS build system and VyOS packages.
 Many patches and workarounds for the build system were required to be developed and couple packages were required to be forked due to their broken or non-existent build script.
 The nature of the build system makes it impossible to build exactly the same packages and thus for some packages slight variation exist.
 In result, it's possible to